Grape-Solutions/Grape/README.md

 ## Contribute:
 * ``add a loading button``
 * ``Solve the limitations``
-## Wer'e participating in HACKTOBERFEST 2021
+## We're participating in HACKTOBERFEST
 > Feel free to submit pull requests with documentation improvements...
 * Any spam will not be tolerated.